Hullow/42/Resources-and-notes/Learning-notes/Programming-notes.md

 - "*traditional storage management*" : the process of partitioning, formatting, and mounting storage capacity from a basic hard disk drive (HDD)
 => admins think of storage based on max capacity of individual HDDs (e.g. 3 * 1TB => "I have three HDDs of one TB)
 - disk partitioning or disk slicing
+## Swap memory/area/space
+- definition: section of a computer's hard disk or SSD that the OS uses to store inactive data from RAM/area on a hard disk which is part of the Virtual Memory of your machine
+- two types: swap partition, swap file
 ### Logical Volume Manager
 LVM can be thought of as "dynamic partitions" which can be created/resized/deleted from the CLI while Linux is running, without needing to reboot the system to make the kernel aware of the partitioning changes.
 It combines the capacity of the available *Physical Volumes* (PV), which are then added to *Volume Groups* (VGs).
 VGs are then carved into one or more *Logical Volumes* (LVs), which are then treated as traditional partitions.
 LVMs allow for easy capacity reallocation; for instance if too much capacity was allocated to one VG, it can be reduced and added to another.